hashicorp/nomad/website/source/guides/stateful-workloads/stateful-workloads.html.md

 # Stateful Workloads

-Nomad allows a user to mount persistent data from local or remote storage volumes into task environments in a couple of ways—host volume mounts or Docker Volume drivers.
+Nomad allows a user to mount persistent data from local or remote storage volumes into task environments in a couple of ways — host volume mounts or Docker Volume drivers.

 Nomad host volumes allow you to mount any directory on the Nomad client into an